This blog post is about the best things to do in Macau.

 The House of Dancing Water is a spectacular water-based stage show that combines acrobatics, dance, and also theatre.

-It’s one of the most popular shows in Macau and a must-see for anyone visiting the city.
-The production is so awe-inspiring, with stunning set pieces and jaw-dropping performances.
+It’s one of the most popular shows in Macau and one of the best things to do in Macau with kids, for anyone visiting the city.

 10. Guia Fortress